Ham-sur-Heure-Nalinnes

 Ham-sur-Heure-Nalinnes (/fr/; Han-so-Eure-Nålene) is a municipality of Wallonia located in the province of Hainaut, Belgium.

 On January 1, 2018, Ham-sur-Heure-Nalinnes had a total population of 13,529.
-The land area is 45.68 km², which gives a population density of 293 inhabitants per km².
+The land area is 45.68 km², which gives a population density of 293 inhabitants per km^{2}.

 The municipality consists of the following districts: Cour-sur-Heure (Cour), Ham-sur-Heure (Han-so-Eure), Jamioulx (Djanmioû), Marbaix-la-Tour (Marbwê) and Nalinnes (Nålene).